Fish the best of

 • Rods and Reels: All fishing equipment, bait & tackle is included.
 You do not need to bring your own gear.
 We fish with top of the line G. Loomis Rods, Shimano Reels and the highest quality terminal tackle and bait.

 • Life Jacket: All of our boats are equipped with two life vests per customer, an off-shore Type I vest as well as a Type V auto inflatable life vest.
-We also carry child vests for kids under 90 pounds.

 Book your next adventure